Mcmicc3/linked-blog-starter-md/Github Cheatsheet.md

 Creating a “new computer checklist” so future setups take 5 minutes

 Adding an i3 keybinding to open Obsidian instantly

-WHY DOES OBSIDIAN AUTOMATICALLY WRITE TO `To Do.md` AFTER I OPEN IT EVERYTIME?

 RESOURCES